steveabner/Helpdesk-Homelab/README.md

   ![Screenshot 2024-12-31 225150](https://github.com/user-attachments/assets/8c2c5410-9ae0-45ef-87f1-48e65caa7a6f)

+### 3️⃣ Verifying the Details

-- Just to confirm my suspicions, I'll click `Details` on each adapter.
+- To verify, I'll click `Details` on each adapter.
+  - Ethernet has a valid IPv4 address, along with a Default Gateway, DHCP, and DNS servers.
+  - In contrast, Ethernet 2 has an Autoconfiguration IPv4 Address and lacks a Default Gateway or DNS server.
+This indicates that Ethernet 2 attempted to obtain an IP address from a DHCP server but couldn't find one.
+  -
   ![Screenshot 2024-12-31 230549](https://github.com/user-attachments/assets/b33fa348-8062-4968-8f3a-bcda4a86af41)

 - Ethernet has a valid IPv4 address, along with a Default Gateway, DHCP, and DNS servers.
 In contrast, Ethernet 2 has an Autoconfiguration IPv4 Address and lacks a Default Gateway or DNS server.
 This indicates that Ethernet 2 attempted to obtain an IP address from a DHCP server but couldn't find one.